bixBeta/trex-ws19/runFromHome.md

 #### Cisco VPN

-For off-campus access to the cbsulm08 server, first connect to vpn using <a href="https://it.cornell.edu/cuvpn"> Cisco VPN </a> using cuvpn.cuvpn.cornell.edu.
+For off-campus access to the cbsulm08 server, first connect to vpn using <a href="https://it.cornell.edu/cuvpn"> Cisco VPN </a> using `cuvpn.cuvpn.cornell.edu`.
 Login using Cornell's user name and password.